These Terms apply to your use of, and access to, Te Whata as an Iwi Information Manager.

 (ii) is Objectionable; or

 4.3 We may vary, modify and/or remove, at any time, any content that fails to comply with the obligations in these Terms.

-4.4 Any breach of these Terms by anyone to whom you allow to use your Iwi Administrator login will be deemed to be a breach by you.
-If your Nominated Iwi requires more than one Iwi Administrator, a separate application must be submitted for each person.
+4.4 Any breach of these Terms by anyone to whom you allow to use your Iwi Information Manager login will be deemed to be a breach by you.
+If your Nominated Iwi requires more than one Iwi Information Manager, a separate application must be submitted for each person.

 4.5 You are responsible for procuring all licences, authorisations and consents required for any information you put on Te Whata.

 5.1 Nothing in these Terms or otherwise will prevent us from providing access to other Iwi Information Managers.